fonsecapeter/jarvs/README.md

 ![jarvs_attends](app/design/jarvs_attends.png)

-("Directory Name" should end in "/" - this is the name of the folder inside RVS Directory) -- Spaces also not currently supported in this name --
+("Directory Name" should end in "/" - this is the name of the folder inside RVS Directory)

+  -- Spaces also not currently supported, work one at a time (starting with 0) and save over defaults, deleting the remaning defaults after or adding additional if needed --

 The optional directory set-up feature is still in the works, but at this point you should either already have or should go set up your RVS directory, which should have a folder for each attending.
 Each of these folders will hold the RVSs (usually .doc or .docx).
 It is very important that each RVS is named exactly under the convention "Lname, Fname_pidn_yyyy.mm.dd_RVS"